Arseniyyy/django_movie/specification.md

 ### Analytics and reporting

 Using analytics tools, it is possible to track user behavior on the website and gain insights into how users interact with content.
 This can help you make data-driven decisions to improve user experience and increase engagement with the website.

-## Fixes in the code

-- Remove the `Star` model.
-The possible value for a star of a movie will be from 1 to 5.